Cleveland Browns Training Camp Recap: Day 14 - Safety Help - NewsBreak

 Cleveland Browns Training Camp Recap: Day 14 - Safety Help

-Cleveland Browns Training Camp Report - Day 14 (8/17/21) 1.
-Welcome Back: It was the Browns’ first training camp session since last Thursday, and their first since defeating the Jacksonville Jaguars this past Saturday.
+1. Welcome Back: It was the Browns’ first training camp session since last Thursday, and their first since defeating the Jacksonville Jaguars this past Saturday.
 It is also the second-to-last practice open to the public.
 Fans today got to welcome back three players who have practically missed all of camp to date: WR Anthony Schwartz, S Ronnie Harrison, and S Grant Delpit.
-Both Harrison and Delpit immediately saw action in 11-on-11 team drills.www.dawgsbynature.com
+Both Harrison and Delpit immediately saw action in 11-on-11 team drills.www.chatsports.com

 Comments / 0